Kuramoto meets Koopman: Constants of motion, symmetries, and network motifs: Constants of motion and network motifs

 \item incoming interactions from $\mathcal{V}\setminus\{a, b, c, d\}$, i.e.,

 \item shifted natural frequencies

-\end{enumerate} \end{theorem} Condition~\ref{itm:2.1} and \ref{itm:2.2} can be formulated together as $A_{ak} = A_{bk} = A_{ck} = A_{dk}$ for all $k\in\mathcal{V}$, but separating them offers clearer insights into the underlying network structure.
-Indeed, as illustrated in Fig.~\ref{fig:fig2}\,(b), condition~\ref{itm:2.1} constrains the possible directed network motifs that allow a cross-ratio to be a constant of motion.
-Condition~\ref{itm:2.2} clarifies how these motifs can receive incoming edges from other vertices, e.g., a vertex $k_1$ can send equally-weighted edges to $\{a,b,c,d\}$ and another vertex $k_2$ can do the same with different equally-weighted edges.
-Yet, there is no restriction on the outgoing edges from the vertices involved in conserved cross-ratios to the vertices not involved in a conserved cross-ratio or a monomial eigenfunction.
-It is thus possible to connect these motifs in various ways, ultimately leading to a diverse family of weighted, directed, signed and modular networks with conserved cross-ratios.
-Finally, condition~\ref{itm:2.3} makes the oscillators have the same effective natural frequency.
-Basic examples of cross-ratio conservation are given in Fig.~\ref{fig:fig2}(b) and in SI~[Sec.~\ref{subsec:basix_examples_thm2}].
+\end{enumerate} \endgroup \end{theorem} As illustrated in Fig.~\ref{fig:fig2}C, condition~\ref{itm:3.1} constrains the possible directed network motifs that allow a cross-ratio to be a constant of motion.
+Condition~\ref{itm:3.2} restricts how these motifs can receive incoming edges from other vertices, e.g., a vertex $k_1$ can send equally-weighted edges to $\{a,b,c,d\}$ and another vertex $k_2$ can do the same with different equally-weighted edges.
+Finally, condition~\ref{itm:3.3} requires the oscillators to have the same effective natural frequency.
+Basic examples of motifs admitting conserved cross-ratios are given in Fig.~\ref{fig:fig2}C and in Sec.~\ref{subsec:basix_examples_thm3}.